skrtks/ft_containers_tests/README.md

 To stop testing on the first error / n errors:
 - make && ./ft_containers_tests -a / -x n

-For a more compact output run with -r compact.
-To get insights in memory problems please compile with "make asan=1"
+For a more compact output run with _"-r compact"_.
+To get insights in memory problems please compile with _"make asan=1"_.